 Structured in accordance with written programmes, including such methods and means of delivery, procedures and course material as are necessary to achieve the prescribed standard of competence; and,

-Conducted, monitored, assessed and supported by persons qualified in accordance with Part C, section 4 Training Staff Requirements.
+Conducted, monitored, assessed and supported by qualified persons.

-Training staff should review the course outline and detailed syllabus in each subject.
+Training staff should review the course outline and detailed curriculum tables for each module.
 The actual level of knowledge, skills and prior technical education of the participants in the subject concerned should be kept in mind during this review.
-Any differences between the level of skills and competencies of the participant and those identified within the detailed training syllabus should be identified.
+Any differences between the level of skills and competencies of the participant and those identified within the detailed curriculum tables should be identified.
 To compensate for such differences, the instructor is expected to delete from the course, or reduce the emphasis on, items dealing with knowledge or skills already attained by the participants.
 The instructor should also identify any academic knowledge, skills or technical training that the participants may not have acquired.

-By analysing the detailed syllabus and the academic knowledge required to allow training in the technical area to proceed, the instructor can design an appropriate pre-entry course in the subjects in which weakness is evident.
-Alternatively, the elements of academic knowledge required to support the technical training elements concerned may be inserted at appropriate points within the syllabus.
+Following this analysis, the instructor can design an appropriate pre-entry course in the subjects in which weakness is evident.
+Alternatively, the elements of academic knowledge required to support the technical training elements concerned may be inserted at appropriate points of the training delivery.

 Adjustment of the module objectives, scope and content for each subject may also be necessary if the participants completing the course are to undertake duties which differ from the objectives specified.

+Thorough preparation is key to successful implementation of the course.

 COURSE MODULES

 The modular presentation enables the instructor to adjust the course content to suit the participant intake and provide any revisions of the subject objectives as required.
-The instructor should draw up lesson plans based on each detailed syllabus
+The instructor should draw up lesson plans based on each detailed curriculum tables, references, and materials as suggested.

+Presentation of the material should be tailored to reflect specific training objectives.
+It is not intended that the modules be presented in the order provided in this model course.
+It is expected that, to address effective training and learning methodologies, the content of modules will be grouped as appropriate for the learning environment.
+When developing lesson plans, the instructor is free to use any teaching method or combination of methods that will ensure students can achieve the required each learning objectives.

+Depending on the student intake, the recommended hours may need to be adjusted as neccessary.
+For example, it is normal for different students to require different lengths of time to cover the same content, and minor adjustments may be needed to the course timetable.

+An overall teaching syllabus including a timetable should be prepared which outlines when subject areas will be covered, practical exercises, assessments etc.

+Competence Level Taxonomy for VTS Training